 A long time ago I came up with this very tasty confit and use it to dress up otherwise unimpressive dishes.
-Confit is a french word for food cooked in a way that maximizes its taste, a preserve of sorts.
-And we go back to the inadequacies of languages when it comes to conveying some culinary concepts.
-I cannot find an equivalent in the language of Shakespeare.
-So let’s borrow one from the French.
+Confit is a French word for food cooked in a way that maximizes its taste, a preserve of sorts.
+So let's borrow a word from the French.

 With this method of cooking, peppers turn into a much milder version of themselves and will dress up whatever dish you use it for.
 Although I totally recommend you try it with rice and scrambled eggs, please, humor me.

-To add just the right touch of sour I used Nakano’s roasted garlic rice vinegar, the touch that completes the flavor.
-By the way, join Nakano for the Splash it On, Step it Up Challenge, and make yourself healthier this summer.
-Walk, share and you could win a gym membership.
+To add just the right touch of sour I used Nakano's roasted garlic rice vinegar, the touch that completes the flavor.
+By the way, join Nakano for the Splash it On, Step it Up Challenge and make yourself healthier this summer.

 Delicious, comforting and healthy.
 It hardly gets better, does it?